Aftercare and Recovery from Wart Removal Procedures: All You’ll Need to Know

 Bleomycin Injection

-What to expect: Your dermatologist will clean the site and inject an anti-cancer drug into the wart.
+What to expect: In this procedure, we clean the site and inject an anti-cancer drug into the wart.
 It should take only a few minutes.
 Brief, pinpoint bleeding may occur.
 Bleomycin injection does not require pretreatment preparations.

 Is bleomycin treatment of warts painful?
 A bleomycin shot can cause discomfort on the injection site, but numbing medication is usually not necessary.
 Warts in the palms and plantar areas may be more sensitive to the injections.
 Slight tenderness may persist for up to 2 weeks.

 Downtime: Bleomycin injections require no downtime.
-You may proceed with your normal activities after the session.
+Patients may proceed with their normal activities after the session.

 Bleomycin is not injected in a hairy area or close to the nails, as it can affect hair and nail growth.
 It can also cause uneven skin tone on the wart removal site.